 In addition to different libraries, frameworks, and platforms, you may also need a large database of images to train and test your model.

 There are several open databases containing millions of tagged images that you can use for training your custom machine learning applications and algorithms.
-ImageNet and Pascal VOC are among the most popular free databases for image processing.
+ImageNet, Pascal VOC, MNIST, and MS COCO are among the most popular free databases for image processing.

-Many of the tools we talked about in the previous section use AI for solving complex image processing tasks.
-In fact, improvements in AI and machine learning is one of the reasons for the impressive progress in computer vision technology that we can see today.
+Many of the tools we talked about in the previous section use AI for image analysis and solving complex image processing tasks.
+In fact, improvements in AI and machine learning are one of the reasons for the impressive progress in computer vision technology that we can see today.

-Different types of neural networks can be deployed for solving different image processing tasks, from simple binary classification (whether an image does or doesn’t match a specific criteria) to instance segmentation.
-Choosing the right type and architecture of a neural network plays an essential part in creating an efficient AI-based image processing solution.
+Common image processing AI examples range from simple binary classification (whether an image does or doesn’t match a specific criteria) to instance segmentation.
+Choosing the right type and architecture of a neural network plays an essential part in creating an efficient artificial intelligence image processing solution.

-Below, we take a look at several popular neural networks and specify the tasks they’re most fit for.
+Below, we take a look at several popular types of neural networks and specify the tasks they’re most fit for.

 Convolutional Neural Network

-Convolutional Neural Networks (ConvNets or CNNs) are a class of deep learning networks that were created specifically for solving image processing tasks.
-In these networks, the neurons are organized and connected similarly to how neurons are organized and connected in the human brain.
+In these networks, neurons are organized and connected similarly to how neurons are organized and connected in the human brain.
 In contrast to other neural networks, CNNs require fewer preprocessing operations.
-Plus, instead of using hand-engineered filters, CNNs can learn the necessary filters and characteristics during training.
+Plus, instead of using hand-engineered filters (despite being able to benefit from them), CNNs can learn the necessary filters and characteristics during training.

-CNNs are multilayered neural networks that include input and output layers as well as a number of hidden layers:
+CNNs are multilayered neural networks that include input and output layers as well as a number of hidden layer blocks which consist of:

-- Convolution layers – Responsible for filtering the input image and extracting specific features such as edges, curves, and colors.
+- Convolutional layers — Filter the input image and extract specific features such as edges, curves, and colors

-- Normalization layers — Improve network performance by normalizing the inputs of the previous layer.
+- Normalization (ReLU) layers — Improve network performance by normalizing the inputs of the previous layer

 All CNN layers are organized in three dimensions (weight, height, and depth) and have two components: